core-wg/resource-directory/draft-ietf-core-resource-directory.md

-If the registration fails with a Service Unavailable response and a Max-Age option or Retry-After header, the client SHOULD retry the operation after the time indicated.
+If the registration fails with a Service Unavailable response and a Max-Age option or Retry-After header, the registering endpoint SHOULD retry the operation after the time indicated.
 If the registration fails in another way, including request timeouts, or if the Service Unavailable error persists after several retries, or indicates a longer time than the endpoint is willing to wait,